Fast read

 Therefore, we should prioritise self-consumption when installing solar power and consider feed-in tariffs only as a minor additional income stream from solar.

-Be sure to check with online electricity price comparison websites to find out what feed-in tariff options are available in your area.
+Be sure to check with online electricity price comparison websites to determine what feed-in tariff options are available in your area.
 Sometimes your local installer can also recommend the best local deal.